Jacques Levine History

 Jacques vibrant, tireless and graceful wife, Florence, travelled around the world with him during his never-ending quest for design inspiration.
 “Florrie” – Florence’s nickname while young, in love, and building the roots of her family -- personified the modern woman’s progressive attitude of balancing independence with household responsibilities, exuding confidence while presenting herself with tasteful style and quiet elegance.
 Known for her attention to detail as well as her eye for quality at any price, Florrie was a brilliant influence to the Jacques Levine brand.In the early 1970’s Jacques & Florrie’s son Harold Levine became the third generation to lead the company.
 Harold’s most notable achievement was introducing the exciting and fresh espadrille to the American marketplace.

-Now under the direction of Harold’s nephew and fourth-generation family member, Sam Calvanio, the company continues its success by revering the family’s most cherished legacies and heritage products while evolving the brand to meet the sophisticated style desires of today’s modern women.
+Today, Jacques Levine continues its success by revering the line's most cherished heritage products while embarking in a new fashion-forward direction focusing on quality, fit and style while evolving the brand to meet the sophisticated style desires of today’s modern women.